How can a naming process help me?

 #From strategy and design

 Strategy and design are like mother and father.
 A good brand name must come with a brand strategy.
 If the latter is yet to be defined, now is the time to do it.
 The name must also be easy to logotype.
 Even though some graphic designers are true experts at turning any idea into a logo, it’s better to play in their favour –which, after all, is ours too.
 It’s difficult to construct a logo out of a phrase.
 It’s also difficult to do so without knowing who we are and what type of perception we want to create, without knowing our desired style and our ideal tone of voice.
 Until our brand’s image reaches the public, there is no brand.
-If we acknowledge that our name must help us be perceive in a certain manner, we’ll already be on the good track and won’t have to make corrections later.
+If we acknowledge that our name must help us be perceived in a certain manner, we’ll already be on the good track and won’t have to make corrections later.

 #Dare to stand out